International and Foreign Language Education Service

 Reha earned her Bachelor’s degree in Communication Studies at California State University, Northridge.
 During her undergraduate coursework, she studied abroad in France and China, learning about global education systems.
 Reha attributes her passion for international education to both of those experiences.
 She will earn her Juris Doctor degree from Western Michigan Thomas M. Cooley Law School in 2015.

-Carla White is a Program Officer for IFLE’s International Studies Division and works with the office’s outreach and communications team.
+Carla White is a Program Specialist for IFLE’s International Studies Division and works with the office’s outreach and communications team.
 Carla began her career in OPE’s grants administration office before joining the Center for International Education many years ago, now known as the IFLE office.
 Prior to her work with ISD, Carla served as a Program Specialist for ATRD, where her administrative portfolio included planning technical assistance meetings, entering grant data into the G5 system, and processing administrative actions, no-cost extensions, and project director changes for Title VI programs and the Fulbright-Hays Doctoral Dissertation Research Abroad program.
 Additionally, Carla was responsible for coordinating grant close-out activities, including reviewing performance reports for compliance.
 Carla’s hobbies include event planning and graphic design.